You are here

 - lend you more than 50% of your net monthly pay per loan

-- give you a new loan until the first one is paid off.
-If you go to a different payday lender for another loan, they will ask you if you have taken a loan from someone else.
-You may have to give that lender proof that you have paid off your other payday loan.
+A payday lender can't give you a new loan until 7days after you repay any other payday loans you have.
+If you go to a different payday lender, they will ask if you have taken a loan from someone else.
+You might have to show proof that you have paid off your other loan.

-There are some important things that you should ask about and understand before you sign a payday loan agreement.
-For example, you should find out:
+Before you sign a payday loan agreement, you should find out:

 - if the payday lender is licensed by the Ontario government